juhaku/loginized/README.md

 Basically runs on every Gnome based distribution with GDM as login manager running on gnome-shell 3.26 and above.
 Older ones should work as well but are not tested.

+## Known limitations and issues

+* Currently by some unknown reason on openSUSE Thumbleweed running gnome-shell 3.30.2 with wayland it is not able to change background nor the lock screen image at login.
+Theme however will change.

+Feel free to prove me wrong as issues are never good thing.

 ## Things to consider
  * Login theme is actually just a global gnome-shell theme.
 You should use same or similar gnome-shell theme as login theme and desktop's gnome-shell theme which can be changed via __Gnome Tweak Tool__.
 If different theme is being used as shell theme and login theme there might be funny outcomes and some things won't necessarily render correctly.
  * In Ubuntu 18.04 you should take a backup from /usr/share/gnome-shell/theme/ubuntu.css file.
 This file contains the Ubuntu flavored styles of the default gnome-shell blue theme.
 In Ubuntu 18.04 this file is overrided by each theme's .css file when installed as login theme.
 So if needed to go back to original Ubuntu flavored theme you need to manually revert this file to the original one.